-3.2.2 Who reports to the Privacy Protection Authority?
+3.2.2 Who reports to the Swedish Authority for Privacy Protection?

-The Incident Coordinator, in consultation with the Data Protection Officer, reports personal data breaches to the Integrity Protection Authority (IMY) in accordance with applicable rules.
+The Incident Coordinator, in consultation with system operators and the Data Protection Officer, reports personal data breaches to the Swedish Authority for Privacy Protection (IMY) in accordance with applicable rules.